 Setting mobile standards

-After the development of 2G networks, most of the efforts in mobile standards were made by the 3rd Generation Partnership Project (3GPP), a consortium with telecommunication standards associations from Asia, Europe, and North America.
+After the development of 2G networks, most efforts regarding mobile standards were made by the 3rd Generation Partnership Project (3GPP), a consortium with telecommunications standards associations from Asia, Europe, and North America.
 Members include: ARIB (Japan), ATIS (US), CCSA (China), ETSI (Europe), TSDSI (India), and TTA (South Korea).
 The 3GPP consortium has added market representation partners to help with the implementation of 5G.
 The partners include: the GSM Association, Next Generation Mobile Networks, the Wireless Broadband Alliance, and the IPV6 Forum.